 • We start shipping our summer flowering bulbs in Spring.
 We start shipping by the end of March.

-Select your bulb quantity here or adjust it in the quantity box below
+Select your Bare root quantity here or adjust it in the quantity box below

 We ship everywhere in Europe!

 Rated 4.8 out of 5 by our customers

 Echinops ritro 'Veitch's Blue' is a stunning globe thistle variety with tight globes of deep blue flowers that are highly attractive to bees and butterflies.
 This plant serves as an excellent choice for cut or dried flower arrangements.
 For optimal growth, cultivate Echinops Ritro 'Veitch's Blue' in well-draining soil under full sun to partial shade.
 To encourage a second flush of blooms, cut down the plants after flowering.
 With its natural look, it brings a touch of wilderness to any garden setting.

 - Offers excellent colour and contrast in the perennial border.

 - Dig a hole to the required depth.
 You can find this required depth for each type of bulb, tuber or root in the growing guides.

 - Depth is measurement of space between the soil line and top of bulb or bare root.

 - Set the bulbs or bare root in place, pointed side or sprout side upward.

 - Cover the bulbs by replacing the soil and water thoroughly.